How To Take A Day Trip To Naples From Rome – Complete Travel Guide

 • Via dei Presepi: This street is full of shops dedicated to the traditional Neapolitan presepe, the Christian nativity scene.
 You can keep an eye out for some less religious figures like Maradonna, Totti and Pulcinella.

-What is the Best Food In Naples?
+What Is The Best Food In Naples?

 It’s always a bit tricky to recommend food to someone you haven’t met.
 I have my tastes and you have yours, but with the ubiquity of Italian food around the world, I feel confident that I’m on solid ground with these suggestions.
-If you go to Naples, you will have an opportunity to experience some of the greatest gifts to mankind if you try:
+If you go to Naples, you will have an opportunity to experience some of the greatest gifts to humanity if you try:

 • Of course Pizza.
 You may have your favorite types like New York, Chicago or Detroit style, but if you love pizza it’s important to experience Neapolitan.
 There are any number of delicious pizzerias around the city, but my two favorites are L’Antica Pizzeria da Michele, which I mentioned above as being in Eat, Pray, Love and Gino Sorbillo Antica Pizzeria a.k.a.
 Sorbillo.
 Don’t ask which one you should go to because both are fantastic in their representations but also different enough that trying both is a necessity.
 I hit two pizzerias in the same lunch, so I know it is possible.
 Yes, Fried Pizza is a thing in Naples, although admittedly it might be a cheat item if you’re trying to manage what you eat.
 Try one from Starita and you will thank me later.